 default, though the MD5SUM can be checked with the

 All cloud storage systems support some kind of date on the object and these will be set when transferring from the cloud storage system.

 If a cloud storage systems is case sensitive then it is possible to

 have two files which differ only in case, eg

 FILE.txt.
 If a cloud storage system is case insensitive then that

 This can cause problems when syncing between a case insensitive system and a case sensitive system.
 The symptom of this is that no matter how many times you run the sync it never completes fully.

-The local filesystem may or may not be case sensitive depending on OS.
+The local filesystem and SFTP may or may not be case sensitive depending on OS.